-We sell our instruments to leading academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories, and biopharmaceutical, biotechnology, and plant and animal research companies.
-No single customer represented more than 10% of our total revenue for 2018, 2017, or 2016.
+We sell our instruments for research use only to leading academic research institutions, translational research and medicine centers, cancer centers, clinical research laboratories, and biopharmaceutical, biotechnology, and plant and animal research companies.
+No single customer represented more than 10% of our total revenue for 2019, 2018, or 2017.